Introduction

 If you want to import explosives or security sensitive dangerous substances (SSDS), you need a licence from SafeWork NSW.

 The licence is valid for 5 years, and allows you to purchase, possess, store, supply, and if approved, export the materials specified on the licence.
-It does not allow you to transport them – transporting explosives or SSDS requires a separate licence.
+It does not allow you to transport them – a separate licence is required to transport explosives or SSDS.

 An individual, or the nominated person for a corporation, can apply.